Clergy, social workers fear fallout from Okla. abortion laws - NewsBreak

 Officials: At least 2 die after planes collide in California

 WATSONVILLE, Calif.
 (AP) — Two planes collided in Northern California while trying to land at a local airport Thursday and at least two of the three occupants were killed, officials said.
-The collision occurred at Watsonville Municipal Airport shortly before 3 p.m., according to a tweet from the city...
+The planes crashed at Watsonville Municipal Airport shortly before 3 p.m., according to a tweet from the city...

 Comments / 0